ai-winter/ros_pedestrians_simulation/README.md

 ```
 Explanation:

-- `world`: Gazebo world，located in `src/worlds/`.
-- `update_rate`: Update rate of pedestrains presentation.
-The higher `update_rate`, the more sluggish the environment becomes.
 - `social_force`: The weight factors that modify the navigation behavior.
 See the [Social Force Model](https://github.com/robotics-upo/lightsfm) for further information.
+- `pedestrians/update_rate`: Update rate of pedestrains presentation.
+The higher `update_rate`, the more sluggish the environment becomes.
 - `pedestrians/ped_tracker`: Pedestrians tracker thread. *NOTE: Need `Pytorch` environment!*
   - `enable`: Enable the tracker.
   - `model`: Select the detection model. *Optional: `DROW3` or `DR-SPAAM`*